 Hitchhiker's Guide To The Galaxy says that -"There is a theory which states that if ever anyone discovers exactly what the Universe is for and why it is here, it will instantly disappear and be replaced by something even more bizarre and inexplicable.
 There is another theory which states that this has already happened"

 When I started using computers, I never thought about if and how they could help me to do things — and if that in turn would improve my life.
-I automatically assumed that we invented tools, machines, devices, phones, computers, and so on because we wanted to make our lives better, and to think less about tedious tasks by making the complex and especially complicated ones easier and more usable.
+I automatically assumed that we invented tools, machines, devices, phones, computers, and so on because we wanted to make our lives better.
+We wanted to think less about tedious tasks by making the complex and especially complicated ones easier and more usable.

-In the late 90s I not only learned but experienced that computers are connected.
-There was this thing called internet, mostly advertised in the form of WWW, the world wide web: gazillions of documents more or less linked to each other.
+In the late 90s I not only learned, but experienced, that computers are connected.
+There was this thing called the internet, mostly advertised in the form of WWW, the world wide web: gazillions of documents more or less linked to each other.
 Mostly plastered with flashy animations saying that this place is under construction.
 And the

 <marquee> tag made us feel as important as breaking news or a stock market ticker.

 Ah, yes, the good old internet.
-In the beginning quite static and mostly text, but it became richer, more versatile, dynamic, and included images, audio, and video.
-Besides the static sites, we built web apps, APIs and made the internet a place to interact with each other and with machines.
+In the beginning quite static and mostly text, it became richer, more versatile and dynamic over time, and included images, audio and video.
+Besides the static sites, we built web apps and APIs, and made the internet a place to interact with each other and with machines.

 But there are a few problems with most general purpose search engines.
 The easiest way to build an index is to crawl the internet and grab the full text of every page discovered and connect it to keywords.
-Later when somebody searches for this keyword they will get a huge list of results.
-The algorithms became smarter, the better you can formulate your query, the more relevant and condensed the list will be.
+Later, when somebody searches for this keyword, they will get a huge list of results.
+The algorithms became smarter, and the better you can formulate your query, the more relevant and condensed the list will be.

-But if you think about it, you can already ask very specific questions, and most search engines wouldn't really be able "to get it" right from the beginning.
+If you think about it, you can already ask very specific questions, and most search engines wouldn't really be able to "get it" right from the beginning.

 Today I'm quite impressed how this works out: